momeni/pronounce/README.md

 A command line interface for English words pronunciation.

-This program retrieves pronunciation files from the [Meriam Webster Online Dictionary](http://www.merriam-webster.com/), which are publicly available to be downloaded and plays them automatically.
+This program retrieves pronunciation files from the [dictionary.com] (https://www.dictionary.com/) website, which are publicly available to be downloaded and plays them automatically.
-This command downloads the pronunciation WAV files via [wget](http://www.gnu.org/software/wget/), stores them locally in the **~/pronunciation.wavs** folder, and plays them via [ffplay](http://ffmpeg.org/ffplay.html).
+This command downloads the pronunciation OGG files via [wget](http://www.gnu.org/software/wget/), stores them locally in the **~/pronunciation.ogg** folder, and plays them via [ffplay](http://ffmpeg.org/ffplay.html).

 ##Installation

 1. Copy the _pronounce_ script somewhere in your path, for example in the **/usr/bin** folder.
-2. Create the **~/pronunciation.wavs** folder.
+2. Create the **~/pronunciation.ogg** folder.
 3. And install the [ffplay](http://ffmpeg.org/ffplay.html) (usually comes with the _ffmpeg_ package).

 ##Usage